Silver Lake Campground

 Directions

-From Middlebury, travel south on Route 7 to the junction of Route 125.
-Travel east on Route 125 for 6.8 miles, and turn right onto Forest Road 32.
-Follow FR 32 for 6.8 miles and turn right onto Silver Lake Road (Forest Road 27).
-Follow Silver Lake Road 2.2 miles to the parking lot at the end.
-From the parking lot, hike 0.6 miles on the Goshen Trail or bike 1.5 miles to reach the campground.
-From Rochester, travel south on Route 100 to the junction of Route 73.
-Travel west on Route 73 for 10.3 miles.
-Turn right on Hathaway Road and follow it for 1.3 miles.
-Turn right onto Flora White Road and follow it for 1.4 miles to a stop sign.
-Go straight through onto Silver Lake Road (FR 27).
-Follow Silver Lake Road 2.2 miles to the parking lot at the end.
+From Middlebury, travel south on Route 7 to Route 125.
+Head east on Route 125 for 6.8 miles and turn right onto Forest Road 32.
+Follow FR 32 for 6.8 miles, then turn right onto Silver Lake Road (FR 27).
+Continue 2.2 miles to the parking lot at the end.
+From Rochester, travel south on Route 100 to Route 73, then west on Route 73 for 10.3 miles.
+Turn right on Hathaway Road for 1.3 miles, right onto Flora White Road for 1.4 miles to a stop sign, then straight onto Silver Lake Road for 2.2 miles to the parking lot.

 Amenities